Gnome Motion Picture Company

 The Gnome Motion Picture Company was a film production company that is credited with three productions between 1910 and 1911.
-The purpose of the company to was to produce stories about gnomes.
+The purpose of the company was to produce stories about gnomes.
 Alice in Funnyland, The Birth of the Gnomes and Alice's New Year's Party were all productions that were most likely never released.
 Announcements in trade publications ceased in January 1911 and the company treasurer, Frederick Kalmbach, was later sued by the City of New York for taxes.
 Of the three planned productions, two official synopses were released in The Nickelodeon.
 Despite no evidence of an actual release, the American Film Institute still recognizes all three films as being released in January 1911.

 History

 Mildred Hutchinson in a photo circa 1910.